error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Verification Summary of Segmented Spacetime Repository.md

 Theoretical Foundations

-φ/2 Constant and Schwarzschild Basis:  The repository adopts  φ/2 (half the golden ratio)  as a key dimensionless constant in its gravity model.
+φ/2 Constant and Schwarzschild Basis:  The repository adopts  φ/2 (half the Golden Ratio)  as a key dimensionless constant in its gravity model.
 In code, the segment radius is defined as   r_φ = (φ/ 2)·r_s  (with minor mass-dependent corrections), where r_s is the Schwarzschild radius